frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 #### `state.source.redirections`

-Via this `wp-source` package, Frontity have support for 3xx Redirections that are stored in the WordPress database.
+Via this `wp-source` package, Frontity has support for 3xx Redirections that are stored in the WordPress database.
 Such redirections can be added for example via the popular [Redirection plugin](https://wordpress.org/plugins/redirection/).

 Through the property `state.source.redirections` we can configure how we want to handle the redirections.
 This property can have one of the following values: